WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

     make an string vector called items
     fill the items vector using AVLTreeKeys
         for each key pair in the AVLTree {
-            get the value of the key at the current loop itteration index of the items vector add the gotten value to the total
+            get the value of the key at the current loop itteration index of the items vector with AVLTreeGet add the gotten value to the total
         }
     return the total